nhsconnect/gpconnect/pages/integration/integration_personal_demographics_service.md

 [Spine Core FHIR API Framework - Personal Demographics Service](https://developer.nhs.uk/apis/spine-core-1-0/pds_overview.html) provides a summary of the role of PDS in the NHS Spine architecture, and describes three options for accessing it.
 Systems **MUST** perform this tracing using one of the three options.

-{% include important.html content="The term "consuming system" on the PDS page of the Spine Core FHIR API Framework site applies in the GP Connect context to both consumer and provider systems. " %}
+{% include important.html content="The term “consuming system” on the PDS page of the Spine Core FHIR API Framework site applies in the GP Connect context to both consumer and provider systems. " %}